 Top attractions: Potala Palace, Jokhang Temple, Monks debating in Sera Monastery, Yamdrok Lake, Namtso Lake, Manasarovar Lake, Tashilhunpo Monastery, Mount Everest Base Camp, Mount Kailash, Guge Kingdom Ruins.

 Where is the Tibetan area?

-Tibetan area covers all the Tibetan plateau where Tibetan people are native to.
-It generally spread across five provinces of China including all T.A.R, the most of Qinghai province, the southwest part of Gansu, the northern and western portion of Sichuan Province and the northwest corner of Yunnan.
+Tibetan area covers all the Tibetan plateau where Tibetan people are native.
+It generally spread across five provinces of China including all T.A.R, most of Qinghai province, the southwest part of Gansu, the northern and western portion of Sichuan Province, and the northwest corner of Yunnan.

 1) Tibetan area of Sichuan

 The Sichuan Tibetan area mainly refers to the Garzê (Ganzi) Tibetan Autonomous Prefecture in the western of Sichuan and the Aba Tibetan & Qiang Autonomous Prefecture in the northern part of Sichuan.

 Garzê Tibetan Autonomous Prefecture is a major part of the historical Tibetan region of Kham.
 78% of the population is Kham Tibetans who live up to their reputation for bravery and horsemanship.
 Garzê is a very geographically diverse region where you can enjoy the breath-taking natural landscapes, like the famous Yading Nature Reserve.
 It is also a great place to experience Khampa culture by visiting the hidden monasteries in the mountains or take part in one of their festivals, like the Litang Horse Racing Festival in early August.